February, the last month of the winter, in

 Sea temperature

-With an average sea temperature of 28°C (82.4°F), February is the month with the coldest seawater.
+With an average sea temperature of 28°C (82.4°F), February is the month with the coldest seawater in Chuuk.

 Daylight

-In February, the average length of the day in Chuuk is 11.9h.
+In Chuuk, the average length of the day in February is 11h and 53min.

 Sunshine

-The month with the most sunshine is February, with an average of 7.1h of sunshine.
+February has the most sunshine of the year, with an average of 7.1h of sunshine.

 UV index

-Months with the highest UV index in Chuuk, Micronesia, are January through
+The months with the highest UV index in Chuuk are January through

 October, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme health hazard from unsafe exposure to the UV radiation for average individuals.
+A UV Index value of 11, and more, symbolizes an excessive health risk from unsafe exposure to UV radiation for the average person.

-Note: The daily maximum UV index of 12 in February interpret into the following advice:
+Note: The daily high UV index of 12 during February translates into the following recommendations: